Explore this Month's Sky & Folklore

-Winter begins with the winter solstice which occurs on December 21st in the Northern Hemisphere and ends in March on the spring equinox.
-The winter constellations are the 12 constellations that fall between 6 hours and 12 hours Right Ascension.
+Spring begins with the vernal equinox which occurs on March 20th in the Northern Hemisphere and ends in June on the summer solstice.
 Here are several resources to help you in your viewing during the coming months.

-The American Association of Amateur Astronomers provides a list of the 12 winter constellations and a detailed map of the sky.
+The American Association of Amateur Astronomers provides a list of the spring constellations and a detailed map of the sky.
 They also provide similar information for the other seasons.

 For greater details on the sky's wonders, move over to the star website at the University of Illinois at Urbana Champaign.
 Or check out the details of the constellations and their stars at the University of Wisconsin - Madison.